VIRTUAL NATURE PROGRAMS

 Programs for schools and scouts

-The Parks System offers a wide variety of indoor programs led by Park Naturalists.
-Please see our listings of virtual programs on the Programs and Events page for current topics, as well as our archived presentations on the Burlington County Parks YouTube channel.
+Please see our listings of virtual programs at the top of this page, as well as our archived presentations on the Burlington County Parks YouTube channel.
 At this time, due to COVID-19 limitations, the following presentations are potentially available live via an online platform for your group or organization:

 To request information or to schedule one of the listed programs, please contact us at 609-265-5858 or request by email.